Electronic Travel Authorization to enter Ethiopia

 Argentina, Australia, Austria, Belgium, Brazil, Canada, China, Czech Republic, Denmark, Finland, France, Germany, Greece, India, Ireland, Israel, Italy, Japan, Kuwait, Luxembourg, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Korea (South Korea), Russia, Slovakia, South Africa, Spain, Sweden, Switzerland, United Kingdom, United States of America.

 In the case of the Ethiopian tourist visa, allows you to stay in the country for 1 month (with a single entry).
-If you plan to stay in Ethiopia longer or enter and leave the country more times during your stay, there is also the option of a 3 month visa and 6 month visa, both with multiple entry.
+If you plan to stay in Ethiopia longer or enter and leave the country more times during your stay, there is also the option of a 3-month visa and 6-month visa, both with multiple entries.

 Visa payment can be made in US dollars or euros, but not in birrs, the local Ethiopian currency.

 Since June 2017 it is also possible to obtain the Ethiopian visa online (e-Visa) and only allows you to enter Ethiopia through the international airport of Addis Ababa with a single entry.